 Frequentist UQ methods emphasize robustness against variations in the data.
 These approaches either rely on resampling the data or learning an interval bound to encompass the dataset.
-For time series forecasting UQ, frequentist approaches include ensemble methods such as bootstrap \citep{efron2016, bjrnn} and jackknife methods \citep{jackknife+after, bjrnn}; interval prediction methods include interval regression through proper scoring rules \citep{kivaranovic2020adaptive, wu2021quantifying}, \edit{and quantile regression \citep{ takeuchi2006nonparametric}, with many recent advances for time series UQ \citep{tagasovska2019single, gasthaus2019probabilistic,park2022learning, kan2022multivariate}.} Many of the frequentist methods produce asymptotically valid confidence regions and can be categorized as distribution-free UQ techniques as they are (1) agnostic to the underlying model and (2) agnostic to data distribution. \paragraph{Conformal Prediction.} Conformal prediction (CP) is an important member of distribution-free UQ methods; we refer readers to \cite{angelopoulos2021gentle} for a comprehensive introduction and survey.
-CP has become popular because of its simplicity, theoretical soundness, and low computational cost.
-A key difference between CP and other UQ methods is that under the exchangeability assumption, conformal methods guarantee validity in finite samples \citep{vovk2005algorithmic}.
+For time series forecasting UQ, approaches include ensemble methods such as bootstrap \citep{efron2016, bjrnn} and jackknife methods \citep{jackknife+after, bjrnn}; interval prediction methods include interval regression through proper scoring rules \citep{kivaranovic2020adaptive, wu2021quantifying}, and quantile regression \citep{takeuchi2006nonparametric}, with many recent advances for time series UQ \citep{tagasovska2019single, gasthaus2019probabilistic,park2022learning, kan2022multivariate}.
+Many of the frequentist methods produce asymptotically valid confidence regions and can be categorized as distribution-free UQ techniques as they are (1) agnostic to the underlying model and (2) agnostic to data distribution. \paragraph{Conformal Prediction.} Conformal prediction (CP) is an important member of distribution-free UQ methods; we refer readers to \cite{angelopoulos2021gentle} for a comprehensive introduction and survey of CP.
+CP has become popular because of its simplicity, generality, theoretical soundness, and low computational cost.
+A key feature of CP is that under the exchangeability assumption, conformal methods guarantee validity in finite samples \citep{vovk2005algorithmic}.